lucasmenke/Notes/Tutorials/Banking-Web-App.md

 ## Create Sample Data

 This pages allows us to add some sample data to test our database access methodes and insert our first dummy data.
+Don't put business logic in here.
+This page is only for testing the data access.

 1. create UI Models under Blazor Server Project/Models
 	1. allows a cleaner speration from Fontend Data and Backend Data